rbeaujon/Okidoki/README.md

-The following project is an application created in React Native version 0.69.6 using Expo ~46.0.13 and handles 3 Random APIs and one  Use API created on PHP and MySQL for authentications.
+The following project is an application created in React Native version 0.69.6 using Expo ~46.0.13 and handles 3 Random APIs and one  Users API created on PHP and MySQL for authentications.
 <p>
 The App has unit testing for all modules with JEST using react testing library: ^13.4.0 and Jest Dom ^5.16.5.
 <p>